Skip to content

 The replication slot's confirmed flush LSN is advanced immediately after staging — once events are durably registered in S3 + log_index, PostgreSQL can recycle WAL up to that point.
 On a crash between staging and materialization, pg2iceberg recovers by re-reading the staged Parquet files from the log; the WAL is no longer needed.

-The leaderless log implements the leaderless log protocol, providing offset-ordered, durable delivery of staged events to one or more materializer workers, without a dedicated leader process.
+The staged-log primitive provides offset-ordered, durable delivery of WAL events from the flusher to one or more materializer workers without a dedicated leader process.

-The protocol's coordinator role is filled by the source PostgreSQL database itself.
+The coordinator role is filled by the source PostgreSQL database itself.
 This is a deliberate choice: the coordinator is technically a single point of failure, but if the source database goes down, replication cannot happen regardless — so there is no additional availability cost to colocating coordination there.
 It also means pg2iceberg needs no extra infrastructure beyond the database you are already replicating from.
+(Operators who want isolation can point state.postgres_url at a separate Postgres.)

 Table Purpose